AElkhami/News-App/README_SUBMISSION.md

 Beyond the core architecture, several additional design choices were made to enhance the robustness, observability, and developer experience of the project:

+- **Reusable Composables**
+  Built the UI using reusable, modular Composables to ensure a consistent design system, improve readability, and reduce maintenance overhead.

 - **Logging with Timber**
   Integrated the Timber library for structured, flexible logging during development and debugging.
   This provides clear and contextual runtime information while keeping the logging implementation lightweight and easy to disable or replace in production builds.